Skip to content

 Shape checking is opt-in per function.
 The analyzer has nothing to check until you add an annotation — and that is the point.
 You decide which boundaries matter, annotate those parameters, and let the tool verify consistency from there.

-Symbolic dimensions like "B", "T", "D" are the primary mechanism.
-In production deep-learning code, batch sizes and sequence lengths come from config objects at runtime — not from literals in the source.
-The analyzer does not try to chase config resolution.
+Chasing either would require executing the user's code, which is explicitly out of scope.
 Instead, symbolic dims flow through operations, and the analyzer verifies that every operation is consistent with the declared shapes.
 Concrete integer dimensions (e.g. 3 for RGB channels, 768 for a known embedding size) are a useful special case, not the default.

 Start by annotating forward (or your main entry point), run tsf check, and follow the diagnostics outward.
 See Quickstart — Workflow for a step-by-step guide.